How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 1

-Gathering pain points from team leads, documenting current workflow disasters, and getting buy-in from executives who think 'we can just use Excel better.'
-Include budget approval and success metrics definition.
+You're gathering pain points from team leads, documenting current workflow problems, and getting buy-in from executives who think 'we can just use Excel better.'
+Budget approval and success metrics definition belong in this phase, not after.

 Common mistake: Scope creep kills you here.
-Everyone wants their pet feature included and you end up with requirements only $50/user enterprise software can meet.
-Stick to your top 3 pain points.
+Everyone wants their pet feature included, and you end up with requirements only the most expensive enterprise software can meet.
+Stick to your top three pain points and treat the rest as nice-to-have.

 2